Regulations and Government

 News about bills, laws, regulations and other governmental decisions affecting aviation and aerospace.
 Topics include FAA re-authorizations, taxes on fuel and aviation activities, environmental legislation, ICAO decisions, governmental mediation of labor conflicts and World Trade Organization disputes and decisions.

-Operations by U.S.-registered aircraft owned by a company not considered a U.S.
+A proposed rule would allow non-commercial operations of U.S.-registered aircraft owned by a company not considered a U.S.

 The FAA recently issued revised guidance for daily preflight checks of cockpit voice recorders to ensure that the system is functioning properly.

 by John Sheridan<br />Last month, FAA COO Russell Chew told a standing-room-only audience at the annual conference of the U.S.

 Last year, the Bush Administration unveiled its proposed “next generation air transportation system” and then cut the FAA’s facilities and equipment (F&E)